CODE-reCET/CodeRECET24/README.md

 ###    improper disposal of medical waste can lead to deadly diseases such as gastroenteric, respiratory, ocular, skin infections, and more.
 To combat this pressing issue, our team has developed a smart solution - the Smart Bins Web App.

 ### The problem of bio medical waste dumping can be effectively prevented with our innovative solution
-## - smart bins with sensors.
+- smart bins with sensors.
-### Our innovative web app provides a comprehensive solution to the problem of biomedical waste management

 ## Features
 1. Recognition of Public Health Threat
 2. Bin tracking System